vocdoni/dvote-solidity/README.md

 ### preregister

-- `false` ⇒ Eligible voters do not need to preregister a derived key required for anonymous voting, as long as they are part of the census the vote will be casted using each voter public key for signing the envelope.
-This option is used when anonymous voting is not required.
+- `false` ⇒ Eligible voters can vote right away.
+As long as they are part of the census, the vote will be casted by signing the envelope.
+No need to preregister a derived key for anonymous voting.
+Set this flag to false when anonymous voting is not required.
 - `true` ⇒ Eligible voters need to use a login (ECDSA) key to register a ZK-Snark friendly key before the process starts.
 The new key will be used when casting the actual vote.

 ### JavaScript wrapper